Unsub Extender: a Python-based web application for visualizing Unsub data: Left Hand Panel

 \subsection{Upload}

-Unsub subscribers can export their own unique \texttt{.csv} data file and choose the \textbf{Browse files} button in the top left corner to actually upload their real data.
+Unsub subscribers can export their own unique \texttt{.csv} data file, then choose the \textbf{Browse files} button in the top left corner to actually upload their real data.
 All graphs and tables will then automatically overwrite and update to reflect the real Unsub measurements, automating the analysis and clearly showing which journal titles may be considered for cancellation.
+Uploaded user data does not get saved within the tool, and once a user closes the browser tab the data is lost.